Stock Market Investing

 Stocks like UBS and Richemont felt the immediate weight.
 UBS dropped 3.3% at one point before regaining ground, and Richemont closed 1.3% lower.
 Roche, one of the most prominent Swiss pharmaceutical companies, lost 0.8% amid broader uncertainty tied to US trade policy and demands for lower drug prices.

 The pharmaceutical industry is critical to the Swiss economy.
 In 2024 alone, Switzerland exported over CHF 100 billion worth of pharma goods, with the US as a top destination.
-Any disruption to this flow can have knock-on effects on earnings, employment, and investor sentiment.
+Any disruption to that flow can have knock-on effects on earnings, employment, and investor sentiment.

 Why Long-Term Investors Are Still Confident in Swiss Equities

 Despite the short-term market jitters, long-term investors are not backing away from Swiss equities.
-In fact, some are quietly increasing their exposure to Switzerland’s blue-chip giants—viewing the current climate not as a threat, but as a window of opportunity.
+In fact, some are quietly increasing their exposure to Switzerland’s blue-chip giants, viewing the current climate not as a threat, but as a window of opportunity.

 Here’s why.

 Third, Swiss equities have historically acted as defensive assets.
-During global sell-offs—such as the COVID-19 crash or the 2022 energy crisis—Swiss stocks tended to fall less and recover faster than their European peers.
+During global sell-offs, such as the COVID-19 crash or the 2022 energy crisis, Swiss stocks tended to fall less and recover faster than their European peers.
 According to data from MSCI, the MSCI Switzerland Index outperformed the MSCI Europe Index by more than 6 percentage points between 2020 and 2024.

 That pattern could repeat in the wake of tariff-driven volatility.
 Investors are betting that Swiss companies’ pricing power, strong brands, and operational resilience will allow them to weather this storm, just as they’ve done before.

-A report from Credit Suisse Private Banking noted:
+A report from Credit Suisse Private Banking noted,

 Which Swiss Stocks Are Attracting the Most Investor Interest Right Now